-In a dense market, visibility is not just about ranking on the first page of Google — it is about being in the Local Map Pack, the box of three businesses that sits at the top of a local search.
-Those three spots capture nearly 45% of all clicks on local queries.
-And local search runs on a different algorithm than organic: where organic SEO rewards global authority and links, the Map Pack rewards proximity, relevance, and prominence.
+In a dense market, visibility is not just page one of Google, it is the Local Map Pack: the box of three businesses at the top of a local search.
+Those three spots capture nearly 45% of local-search clicks.
+And local runs on a different algorithm than organic, it rewards proximity, relevance, and prominence.
 Here is how to engineer all three.

 Common questions